bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- broken clouds
+- few clouds
-- 82% humidity
+- 83% humidity
 - 14 mph wind
 - 0.02 inches of precipitation in the past 24 hours